lancopku/Chinese-Literature-NER-RE-Dataset/README.md

 # Chinese-Literature-NER-RE-Dataset
 A Discourse-Level Named Entity Recognition and Relation Extraction Dataset  for Chinese Literature Text

 We provide a new Chinese literature dataset for Named Entity Recognition (NER) and Relation Extraction (RE).
+The dataset is described at https://arxiv.org/pdf/1711.07010.pdf
 # Tagging Set

 We define 6 entity tags and 9 relation tags based on several available NER and RE datasets but with some additional categories specific to Chinese literature text.